 Having said that, it’s a great idea to work with others on designing the model, so you’ll probably need some way of externalising it.
 A common way to do this is using UML class diagrams, but if you do this, avoid addressing language-specific implementation details in this step.
 Make any diagrams as non-technical as you can: ideally you should be able to develop a model with someone who isn’t a developer but who has good understanding of the problem you’re trying to solve.

 Modelling is a large subject which I can’t do justice to here, but a good place to go to gain further insight is Domain Driven Design, a software development approach centered around modelling.
-Begin by watching this video from Eric Evans, who first coined the term.
+Begin by watching this video from Eric Evans.

 Anyway, once we have a precise, coherent language to talk about the solution, possibly scribbled on the back of an envelope, we’re ready to move on to the next step.

-System design is all about what, at a high level, the software actually does: the real world concerns of processes, networks, databases and the like.
+Behavioural design is all about what, at a high level, the software actually does: the real world concerns of processes, networks, databases and the like.
 This is often referred to as ‘software architecture’, but because that term is also used to describe things like code organization, I’ve avoided it.
-(Admittedly, ‘system’ is only a little bit better.)

-Let’s take an example of system-level concerns from the world of web development: we are building a page which allows an admin to bulk create some users who can log into our website.
+Let’s take an example of behavioural concerns from the world of web development: we are building a page which allows an admin to bulk create some users who can log into our website.

 It’s easy to jump straight into building this, but there are actually several different decisions we need to make: